raspberrypi/hats/README.md

 ## B+ HAT requirements

-A board can only be called a Raspberry Pi HAT if:
+A board can only be called a HAT if:

 1. It conforms to the basic add-on board requirements
 2. It has a valid ID EEPROM (including Vendor info, GPIO map and valid DT blob information).